0xAX/linux-insides/SyncPrim/linux-sync-2.md

 })
 ```

 which compares the `old` with the value pointed to by `ptr`.
-If they differ, it stores the `new` in the memory location which is pointed by the `ptr` and returns the initial value in this memory location.
+If they are equal, it stores the `new` in the memory location which is pointed by the `ptr` and returns the initial value in this memory location.

 Let's back to the `queued_spin_lock` function.
 Assuming that we are the first one who tried to acquire the lock, the `val` will be zero and we will return from the `queued_spin_lock` function: